"WHERE GOD & PEOPLE MEET"

-Bluffton Wesleyan was founded in 1971 with the original name, "Bluffton Holiness Mission," under the burden to preach full salvation to the lost in and around Bluffton, Indiana.
+Bluffton Wesleyan was founded in March of 1972 with the original name, "Bluffton Holiness Mission," under the burden to preach full salvation to the lost in and around Bluffton, Indiana.

-In 1994, the church voted to change the name to "Bluffton Wesleyan Chapel".
-Within the next four years, the church went through two pastoral transitions and in July 1999, elected Rev. Chad Clark from Washington, Indiana to assume the position of pastor.
+In July 1999, the Church membership elected Rev. Chad B Clark from Washington, Indiana to assume the position of pastor.
 Since then, the Church has again been "re-established" within the community and is an alive and thriving ministry.

 If you are looking for a place to hear the Word of God preached, have questions that you have always been hesitant to ask, and want to feel and know the presence of God, Bluffton Wesleyan Chapel is the place for you!